marqrogrs/SoundSpellerProject/README.md

 ## Overview

 This app is written in React and uses firebase to handle authenticaion, database storage & cloud functions.
+Styling is done using Material UI.

 ### Directory Structuring